Naringenin

-Naringenin is a flavorless, colorless flavanone, a type of flavonoid.
-It is the predominant flavanone in grapefruit, and is found in a variety of fruits and herbs.
+Naringenin is a flavanone from the flavonoid group of polyphenols.
+It is commonly found in citrus fruits, especially as the predominant flavonone in grapefruit.

+The fate and biological functions of naringenin in vivo are unknown, remaining under preliminary research, as of 2024.
+High consumption of dietary naringenin is generally regarded as safe, mainly due to its low bioavailability.
+Taking dietary supplements or consuming grapefruit excessively may impair the action of anticoagulants and increase the toxicity of various prescription drugs.

+Similar to furanocoumarins present in citrus fruits, naringenin may evoke CYP3A4 suppression in the liver and intestines, possibly resulting in adverse interactions with common medications.

 Structure

-Naringenin has the skeleton structure of a flavanone with three hydroxy groups at the 4', 5, and 7 carbons.
+Naringenin has the skeleton structure of a flavanone with three hydroxy groups at the 4′, 5, and 7 carbons.
 It may be found both in the aglycol form, naringenin, or in its glycosidic form, naringin, which has the addition of the disaccharide neohesperidose attached via a glycosidic linkage at carbon 7.